History of South India: Kingdom of Kozhikode

 At the peak of their reign, the Zamorins of Kozhikode ruled over a region from Kollam (Quilon) in the south to Panthalayini Kollam (Koyilandy) in the north.
 Ibn Battuta (1342–1347), who visited the city of Kozhikode six times, gives the earliest glimpses of life in the city.
 He describes Kozhikode as "one of the great ports of the district of Malabar" where "merchants of all parts of the world are found".
 The king of this place, he says, "shaves his chin just as the Haidari Fakeers of Rome do...
 The greater part of the Muslim merchants of this place are so wealthy that one of them can purchase the whole freightage of such vessels put here and fit-out others like them".
 Ma Huan (1403 AD), the Chinese sailor part of the Imperial Chinese fleet under Cheng Ho (Zheng He) states the city as a great emporium of trade frequented by merchants from around the world.
 He makes note of the 20 or 30 mosques built to cater to the religious needs of the Muslims, the unique system of calculation by the merchants using their fingers and toes (followed to this day), and the matrilineal system of succession.
 Abdur Razzak (1442–43), Niccolò de' Conti (1445), Afanasy Nikitin (1468–74), Ludovico di Varthema (1503–1508), and Duarte Barbosa witnessed the city as one of the major trading centres in the Indian subcontinent where traders from different parts of the world could be seen.

-The king Deva Raya II (1424–1446) of the Vijayanagara Empire conquered about the whole of present-day state of Kerala in the 15th century.
+The emperor Deva Raya II (r.
+1424 – 1446) of the Vijayanagara Empire conquered about the whole of present-day state of Kerala in the 15th century.
 He defeated the Zamorin of Kozhikode, as well as the ruler of Kollam around 1443.
 Fernão Nunes says that the Zamorin had to pay tribute to the king of Vijayanagara Empire.
 Later Kozhikode and Venad seem to have rebelled against their Vijayanagara overlords, but Deva Raya II quelled the rebellion.
 As the Vijayanagara power diminished over the next fifty years, the Zamorin of Kozhikode again rose to prominence in Kerala.
 He built a fort at Ponnani in 1498.